Gabii: History under Roman control

-Gabii was an ally of Rome after 493 BCE.

-In the late Republican period, the city became depopulated due to the extensive use of the lapis Gabinus quarry, which was just under the archaic city.
-Cicero mentioned it in the 1st century BCE as a small and insignificant place.
+Gabii was an ally of Rome after 493 BC.
+It became depopulated in the late Republican period due to the extensive use of the lapis Gabinus quarry, which was just under the archaic city.
+Cicero mentioned it in the 1st century BC as a small and insignificant place.

 The Augustan poets used Gabii when demonstrating a city that had fallen from its old heights.
-From inscriptions we learn that from the time of Augustus or Tiberius onwards it enjoyed a municipal organization.
+However, from inscriptions we learn that from the time of Augustus or Tiberius onwards it enjoyed a revival and municipal reorganisation.
 Its baths were well known, and Hadrian, who was responsible for much of the renewed prosperity of the small towns of Latium, appears to have been a very liberal patron, building a senate-house (Curia Aelia Augusta) and an aqueduct.
+Many superb statues from the Imperial period, which would have adorned public buildings, have been recovered from the forum area.

-After the 3rd century, Gabii practically disappears from history, though its bishops continue to be mentioned in ecclesiastical documents till the close of the 9th century.
+After the 3rd century, Gabii practically disappears from documented history, though its buildings were still in use and its bishops continue to be mentioned in ecclesiastical documents till the close of the 9th century.